 Phylogenetic Analysis

 Contigs returned from IDseq were combined with publicly available coronavirus sequences in NCBI to perform phylogenetic analysis.
 We carried out three major phylogenetic analyses, building (a) a full-genome Betacoronavirus phylogeny, (b) a Betacoronavirus RdRp phylogeny corresponding to a conserved 259 bp fragment of the RNA-dependent RNA polymerase gene encapsulated in the CoV Orf1b, and (c) four amino acid phylogenies derived from translated nucleotides corresponding to the spike (S), envelope (E), matrix (M), and nucleocapsid (N) proteins from a subset of full length genomes.
-Detailed methods for the construction of each phylogeny are available at https://github.com/brooklabteam/Mada-Bat-CoV/.
+Additionally, we attempted to construct a Bayesian timetree from existing RdRp Nobecovirus fragments in GenBank and Detailed methods for the construction of each phylogeny are available at https://github.com/brooklabteam/Mada-Bat-CoV/.

 Briefly, our full genome phylogeny was comprised of 122 unique NCBI records, corresponding to all available full genome sequences with bat hosts under NCBI taxon IDs, Betacoronavirus (694002), unclassified Betacoronavirus (696098), Betacoronavirus sp.
 (1928434), unclassified Coronaviridae (1986197), or unclassified Coronavirinae (2664420) (107 records), in addition to all full genome Betacoronavirus (694002) reference sequences with a non-bat host (14 records), plus one Gammacoronavirus outgroup (accession number NC_010800).
 The full genome phylogeny additionally included three full length Madagascar Nobecovirus sequences returned from IDseq (two from R. madagascariensis and one from P. rufus), which are described in this paper for the first time.